Andor71/CompanyManger-AndriodApp/README.md

 University project.

-Working aAndroid application, where companies can manage ther workers.
+Working Android application, where companies can manage their workers.